rlennon/mscplacprj2021/README.md

 ## Workflow
 The team has decided to go with Git Flow workflow strategy proposed by [Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/){:target="_blank"} for the project.
+The details can be found [here](docs/branching.md)